Sean Davis (footballer, born 1979): Bolton Wanderers

 On 1 July 2009, Bolton confirmed the signing of Davis on a free transfer on a three-year deal.
 He made his debut in a 1–0 loss to Sunderland on 15 August but made only three more appearances after two major injuries, his last appearance, against Liverpool on 29 August 2009, bringing him the first red card of the 2009–10 Premier League.
 Davis played for the first time in 27 months on 13 December 2011 when playing the first 45 minutes for the reserve team in a 1–1 draw against Newcastle reserves.

 On 24 February 2012, Davis joined Bristol City on a one-month loan deal and made his debut the day after in their 3–1 home defeat to Blackpool, picking up a booking.
 At the conclusion of the month he returned to Bolton after playing just three games and picking up another injury.

 He was released at the end of the 2011–12 season following Bolton's relegation from the Premier League and announced his retirement from football on 25 September.

 International career

 After a 2002–03 campaign in which he firmly established his position in the Fulham starting line up Davis was called up to be part of the England squad that faced Australia, although he did not play.

 Personal life

-During his time at Portsmouth, due to influence from teammate Linvoy Primus and the Faith and Football organisation, Davis converted to Christianity.
+During his time at Portsmouth, due to the influence of teammate Linvoy Primus and the Faith and Football organisation, Davis converted to Christianity.

 Since retiring, Davis has returned to Fulham as a columnist and commentator for their home matches.